 Speak Out About Your Medical Aid Experience

-If you’re not aware, there’s been an important public inquiry going on that directly impacts you if you’re a medical scheme member.
+The Competition Commission is conducting an important public inquiry that involves you as a medical scheme member.

-It’s the inquiry being conducted by the Competition Commission investigating the way competition plays out in the medical insurance sector.
-It also seeks to establish how the dream of quality private healthcare that is accessible to all South Africans can become a reality.
+The Competition Commission is investigating the way competition plays out in the medical insurance sector.
+It also wants to know how the dream of quality private healthcare for all South Africans can become a reality.

 It is a timely move that seeks to balance the scales between the private and public healthcare sectors.
-For a long time scrutiny has been fixed on the state of the public sector but now the weaknesses of the private sector are being brought to light.
+For a long time the state of the public sector has enjoyed all the attention.
+However, the weaknesses of the private sector are now in the spotlight.

 The ignorance is far from willful.
-Many a time they come to medical service providers when they are in no position to demand that vital information from the medical scheme or healthcare provider.
+Often they are under the care of medical service providers and in no position to demand that vital information from the medical scheme or healthcare provider.
 All they want is to cater to have their health catered to.
-In view of their vulnerable position information is withheld from them that robs them of their power to make decisions beneficial to them.
+Medical personnel withhold information from them because of their vulnerable position.
+And that robs them of their power to make decisions beneficial to them.
 It’s not like when you’re out shopping for clothes where you can go around shopping for the best value.

 This explains why the Council for Medical Schemes receives many complaints concerning the Prescribed Minimum Benefits or PMBs.
-A case in point is where a medical scheme pays for a prosthetic limb, which is listed under PMBs, but declines to pay for the procedure required to insert it.
-Section 27 of the constitution states that all schemes are required to pay for PMBs in full but such schemes try to find loopholes in the wording so as to minimise claims payouts.
-No wonder most of the eight million South Africans who rely on the private healthcare sector are dissatisfied.
+A case in point is where a medical scheme pays for a prosthetic limb.
+This is on the PMB list.
+But then it declines to pay for the procedure required to insert it.
+Section 27 of the constitution states that all schemes must pay for PMBs in full.
+However, such schemes try to find loopholes in the wording so as to minimise claims payouts.
+No wonder there is dissatisfaction among most of the eight million South Africans who rely on the private healthcare sector.

 And this is why an NGO going by the name Section 27 was formed; to hold these providers to account.
 This organization insists that in choosing to operate in the health sector, the healthcare providers accepted the constitutional obligations to provide access to healthcare.